kongware/ftor/README.md

 **Please note:** This repo is experimental and still work in progress.
 <br><br>

 ftor will need at least another six month to reach a more stable status (as of Feb., 2018).
-It has a great impact on the way Javascript is encoded, but there are no best practices yet, so many conceptual details may still change.
+It has a great impact on the way Javascript is encoded, but there are no best practices yet, so conceptual details may still change.

 ## What